 The collision between the global economy, environment and human health has been the focus of Associate Professor Mary Davis’ research in locales ranging from coastal Maine to Vietnam.
-In addition to serving as the current UEP department chair, Mary recently undertook a Department of Labor-funded study examining whether gig economy workers suffer worse health outcomes than hourly paid employees.
+Mary recently undertook a Department of Labor-funded study examining whether gig economy workers suffer worse health outcomes than hourly paid employees.
 Her findings shed light on the inequality of health outcomes for low-income, minority, and female gig economy workers.

 Professor Davis received degrees in Economics from the University of Miami (BA) and the University of Florida (MS/PhD).
 She has also held research appointments at the Harvard School of Public Health, University of Maine, University of Massachusetts Boston, Woods Hole Oceanographic Institution and Boston University.
 Professor Davis teaches a range of urban planning and policy courses at UEP, including economics, public health, built environment, and statistics, and is known for her innovative teaching practices, including a poetry project.